ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 * Nodelets in ROS 1 have been replaced with ROS 2's [composable nodes concept](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Composition.html).
 * Parameters have changed significantly in ROS 2, this [migration guide](https://docs.ros.org/en/jazzy/How-To-Guides/Migrating-from-ROS1/Migrating-Parameters.html) provides guidance on how to migrate your parameter set.
 * ROS 2 supports three types of launch files [YAML, Python, and XML](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Launch/Creating-Launch-Files.html).
 There is a complete guide to [migrating your ROS 1 launch files](https://docs.ros.org/en/jazzy/How-To-Guides/Migrating-from-ROS1/Migrating-Launch-Files.html) available on docs.ros.org.
 * The ROS 2 [lifecycle node API](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Writing-a-Composable-Node.html) has standardized the lifecycle of ROS nodes.
-We recommend taking advantage of this feature when migraitng your ROS 1 projects.
+We recommend taking advantage of this feature when migrating your ROS 1 projects.
 * ROS 2 users now have multiple official and unofficial ROS Middleware (RMWs) to choose from:
   * DDS-based RMW like [Fast-DDS](https://fast-dds.docs.eprosima.com/en/latest/fastdds/ros2/ros2_configure.html) and [Cyclone DDS](https://cyclonedds.io/docs/cyclonedds/latest/about_dds/eclipse_cyclone_dds.html).
 We recommend new DDS users read our [tuning guide](https://docs.ros.org/en/jazzy/How-To-Guides/DDS-tuning.html) and familiarize themselves with utilities like the [Fast-DDS Discovery Server](https://fast-dds.docs.eprosima.com/en/latest/fastdds/ros2/discovery_server/ros2_discovery_server.html) when using WiFi networks.
   * A preview of [RMW-Zenoh](https://github.com/ros2/rmw_zenoh) is available in ROS 2 Jazzy when compiled from source.
   * Other RMWs are supported by the community including [IceOryx2](https://discourse.ros.org/t/rmw-iceoryx2-v0-1-0-release/40996), [Gurum-DDS](https://github.com/ros2/rmw_gurumdds) and even, well, [e-mail](https://discourse.ros.org/t/ros-2-over-email-rmw-email-an-rmw-implementation/22360).
-* If your robot supports custom hardware, if may be worth investigaitng [microROS.](https://micro.ros.org/),
+* If your robot supports custom hardware, if may be worth investigating [microROS.](https://micro.ros.org/),
 * ROSBag performance has improved significantly in ROS 2.
 As of ROS 2 Humble [MCap](https://mcap.dev/guides) is the standard ROS Bag format.
 * Starting with ROS 2 Iron Irwini, binaries for modern Gazebo are available.
 ROS 2 / modern Gazebo integration is accomplished using the [`ros_gz` repository](https://github.com/gazebosim/ros_gz)
 * Amazon has released a [migration tool for ROS 1 users](https://github.com/awslabs/ros2-migration-tools).